-After three and a half years living and working in Cebu (Philippines) it was time to move on.
+After three and a half years living and working in Cebu in the Philippines it was time to start roving.
 Time to live my dream and experience the world as a digital nomad.
 As I left I had slight feelings of apprehension ... aged 68 and “homeless” for the first time in my life.

 Over the last few years our possessions have shrunk.
-After selling my car when we left Cebu our worldly possessions fitting into 3 big cardboard boxes, 2 small cardboard boxes, a few odd items like a Nespresso machine and blender, 2 bicycles and a set of golf clubs.
+After selling my car when we left Cebu our worldly possessions fitted into 3 big cardboard boxes, 2 small cardboard boxes, a few odd items like a Nespresso machine and a blender, 2 bicycles and a set of golf clubs.